Terms of Business

 We will not advise you on any tax consequences of your matter.
 You should ask your accountant to advise on tax and similar matters including VAT.

 We are obliged to keep your affairs confidential.
 However, we may be required to disclose certain information and documents about you to authorities such as the Police, HM Revenue & Customs, Serious Fraud Office or National Crime Agency in relation to matters such as tax, fraud, bribery, money laundering or terrorist financing.
 In the unlikely event, we may have to share such information and documents with colleagues within Kang & Co Solicitors and third parties, in this respect you agree to waive our duty of confidence to you and the ‘legal professional privilege’ that attaches to your communications with us and in particular to the communications between you and the person at Kang & Co Solicitors handling your matter.
 If we are required to make a disclosure in relation to your matter, we may not be able to tell you that a disclosure has been made.
 We may have to stop working on your matter for a period of time and may not be able to tell you why.
+We may record calls for training and security purposes and retain the recording of calls.

 We take client confidentiality very seriously and shall not discuss your case with your family members, your work colleagues or your friends, unless you provide us with written authority to do so.
 We will also only take instructions from you as you are our client unless you provide us with written authority to take instructions from someone else.